English Devolution White Paper

 Devolution Priority Programme

-The government has outlined that the mayor and new authorities will have funding and powers devolved to them from Government.
-You can find out more about this as well as the consultation the Government is running on proposals GOV.UK - Norfolk and Suffolk devolution consultation
+The Government has outlined that the mayor and new authorities will have funding and powers devolved to them from Government.
+You can find out more about this, as well as the consultation the Government ran on proposals, at GOV.UK - Norfolk and Suffolk devolution consultation

 Key devolution dates